 Serbia will have the opportunity to kick-start significant energy projects in 2023, as the proposed Law on a budget contains state guarantees and project loans for financing pumped storage hydropower, wind power and solar power projects.

-Two pumped storage hydropower plants, Đerdap 3 on the Danube river and Bistrica in Western Serbia, are among the most valuable energy projects for which the Government secured financial backing.
+Pumped storage hydropower projects Đerdap 3 on the Danube river and Bistrica in Western Serbia are among the most valuable endeavors for which the government secured financial backing.

 The budget proposal envisaged EUR 1 billion for project loans from foreign investment corporations, funds and banks for Đerdap 3 project, compared to EUR 1.5 billion in this year’s budget.

 The Government is also ready to support the construction of Bistrica with up to EUR 600 million, with previous studies indicating a capacity of around 600 MW.

 Both pumped storage hydropower plants are instrumental in Serbia’s attempt to decarbonize its energy sector.
 They offer electricity production that could balance the variable output of large wind parks and solar power plants, which Serbia also intends to develop to include more green energy in its energy mix.

 The budget proposal also included up to EUR 800 million of guarantees for developing 1 GW solar power plant and EUR 1 billion for wind farms capacity from 800 MW to 1 GW, projects that are likely to be developed in partnership with private investors.